 Although we have "gen art" in our name, participants are not limited to generative art alone.
-This is about visual culture, viewed and shared online.
-We're inspired by work like this and this and these and this and these
+This is about visual imagery, viewed and shared online.
+We're inspired by work like Medusae, the Zen Photon Garden, or A Particle Dream.

 We encourage experimentation, iteration and openness.
 In the spirit of collaboration, your work will be projected on the walls throughout the event.
-Artists steal: build off the code of your fellow hackers, and share your own for inspiration.
+Steal from each other.
+We encourage it!

-We will have workshops the evening before the event: beginners will learn Processing.js, experienced coders will learn three.js.
+We will have workshops the evening before the event: beginners will learn p5.js, experienced coders will learn how to build GLSL shaders like these.
 Then, on Saturday we hack all day until our opening party in the evening.

 The Gen Art Hack Party is taking place at the Whirlscape offices in downtown Toronto.
-176 John Street, Unit 300, next to Grange Park
+71 King Street E, 3rd floor.
+Near King subway station.

-Contact us for opportunities to support tech + art culture in Toronto.
+Contact us for opportunities to support tech + art in Toronto.